"Free" digital invitation tools — what it actually means in 2026

 | Free for a few sends | Free until you hit a guest count limit, then paid | Various smaller platforms |

-InviteDrop is the digital invitation tool that delivers a paid-tier experience for $0:
+InviteDrop is the digital invitation tool that delivers a paid-tier experience free to start:

 - 1000+ templates across every occasion (wedding, birthday, baby shower, holiday, corporate, themed)